about the slings | using your sling | products | shopping info | your account | faqs | about sbp

 Nursing in the cuddle hold:

 You can either loosen the bottom of the sling to nurse in the cuddle hold (good for bigger babies with head/neck control), or slide the baby into the cradle hold nursing position.
 I tended to do the latter with my newborn, but frequently used the former with an older baby and toddler.
 You may need to tighten the body somewhat to keep her secure.
-You can use the sling tail to cover up, if you desire.
+You can use the sling tail to cover your chest, if you desire, but be sure you can always see your baby's mouth and nose clearly, and move her back up to a higher position as soon as she is finished nursing.

 Next: Kangaroo carry